sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 Moving towards an empirical cycle of trying, observing, and correcting when managing IT initiatives will require involving the user throughout the exercise.
 This involves:

-- Increased focus on outcomes over advance planning activities
+- Increased focus on outcomes over advanced planning activities
 - Increasing the frequency of deployment in production to receive feedback from end users
 - Allowing IT teams to engage directly with end users
-- Increased awareness of policy makers on the impacts of policies to end users and IT systems
+- Increased awareness of policy-makers on the impacts of policies to end users and IT systems

 <!--markdownlint-enable MD029 MD036-->

-### Long Term Outcomes (Impact)
+### Long-Term Outcomes (Impact)

-The long term impacts of the IT Strategy is to create the following two conditions:
+The long-term impacts of the IT Strategy are to create the following two conditions:

 <!--markdownlint-disable MD029 MD036-->
 **1) Technology is a shared accountability between stakeholders**